turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 **Tic-tac-toe**

-The SDK contains a data share sample showing how to use data share objects combined with instant notifications from the :ref:`notifications <notificationsmanager>`.
+The SDK contains a tic tac toe app which shows how to use data share objects combined with instant notifications from the :ref:`notifications <notificationsmanager>`.

 Constructor
 ===========